sambayless/monosat/README.md

 $sudo make install
 ```

-### Install the Python Library
+### Install the Python library

-To install the Python library (system-wide), first build monosat (see above), cd into 'src/monosat/api/python', and then use Python's setuptools to install the Python library (see below).
+To install the Python library (system-wide), first build MonoSAT (see above), cd into 'src/monosat/api/python', and then use Python's setuptools to install the Python library (see below).

 On Ubuntu (14.04/16.04):
 ```